Home | Browse Topics | Health & disability | Accident compensation (ACC) | Appeal to District Court and higher courts

 Accident Compensation Act 2001, ss 149–161

 An independent review decision can be appealed to the District Court.
-This appeal is a rehearing, which means that the court will just look at the evidence that was given at the review (although the court does have a discretionary power to receive further evidence).
+This appeal is a rehearing, which means that the court will just look at the evidence that was given at the review, although the court does have a power to choose to receive further evidence.
 (A rehearing is different from a “de novo” hearing, which is where the parties present their cases and their evidence as if for the first time.)

 What is the time limit for making an appeal?